+All sessions are currently online using Zoom, FaceTime or VSee.
 Working online is slightly different to working face to face, because online we haven't got the little in-person clues that we all pick up on when we meet with another person face to face, it really is very helpful and in most cases essential to have clarity about certain things.
 Online counsellors will make explicit to you any information which will help you feel secure and safe within your work together.
-Below I have included some of mine...

-What happens if I have computer/connection problems which prevent me keeping the appointment?
+What happens if I have computer/connection problems which prevent me keeping the session?

 Confidentiality is key to the success of therapy.
 Practitioners guard it closely and with vigour.
 The content of our sessions will not be communicated to a third party, except for the purposes of mandatory clinical supervision.
 As a member of BACP, it is a requirement that I have regular supervision.
 This is to support me in my work with you and ensure that I work ethically and safely.
 Counsellors/psychotherapists do not reveal names of their clients in clinical supervision.
 My supervisor is also bound by the confidentiality requirements of their professional body.